zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 ## 2. Run the apt cookbook's default recipe

+For our web application project, we'll use what's called the _application cookbook pattern_.
+An application cookbook typically contains multiple recipes, and each recipe configures one part of the system.
+The default recipe, <code class="file-path">default.rb</code>, then lists these recipes in the order needed to build your application or service.

 The `apt` cookbook's default recipe does everything we need to ensure the `apt` cache is up to date.
 To run this recipe, add the following to your cookbook's default recipe, <code class="file-path">default.rb</code>.

 ```ruby